Roman roads

 The famous motto “All Roads lead to Rome” is a witness of how significant the Roman road network really was.
 The motto alludes to the way in which a number of roads radiate out from the centre of Rome, from the Capitol in fact, where the mile 0 was measured from.

 The Appian way is considered the first of the Roman roads, particularly because of the new conception of direct means communications.
-It was in fact preceded by two existing routes to the north of Rome: the Via Tiberina and the Via Salaria, both of which are rather more tortuous as they followed the Tiber valley.
-The first derived its name from the Tiber itself whilst the second gained its name from the Sabine salt trade (sale=salt) which moved along it (the myth of the Roman rape of the Sabine women seems to be an allusion to the Roman taking of the profitable salt trade).
+It was in fact preceded by two existing routes to the north of Rome: the Via Tiberina and the Via Salaria, both of which are rather more tortuous as they followed the Tiber river valley.
+The first derived its name from the Tiber itself, whilst the second gained its name from the very important salt trade (sale=salt) which moved along it (the myth of the Roman rape of the Sabine women seems to be an allusion to the Roman taking of the profitable salt trade).

 The Romans clearly understood the importance of good foundations as a basis for the quality and durability of the final result.
 Where possible this implied digging down into the ground a couple of feet in order to rest the work onto a more solid base.
 This itself would be compacted and prepared with sand and compacted stones.
 Where necessary drainage and other hydraulic works would be installed underneath the road level, particularly in totally new urban areas.
 Where solid ground was not available a stronger foundation could be provided through wooden piles and “tramlines” over which the road would be laid.